MahmoudSaad2002/My-Graduation-Project-/README.md

 **Mobile Health Revolution: The MobiCare Approach to Patient Support**

-> This repository contains the code, documentation, datasets pointers, and design files for **MOBICARE** — a smart, multi-modal assistive wheelchair integrating embedded systems, AI-based control (voice & eye-tracking), and a mobile app for control & health monitoring.
+> This repository contains the code, documentation , and design files for **MOBICARE** — a smart, multi-modal assistive wheelchair integrating embedded systems, AI-based control (voice & eye-tracking), and a mobile app for control & health monitoring.
 The full final project report (book) is included in `final_book.pdf`.

 ---